Yes, for many people, it does.

 Being able to hit a maximum and/or a minimum number of words in a post can be good for your productivity, for your SEO, or even for your self-esteem.

-PublishPress is a great WordPress plugin for content, and it has a Content Checklist addon that allows you to choose a maximum and a minimum length of your WordPress content.
+PublishPress Checklists is a great WordPress plugin for conten, and it allows you to choose a maximum and a minimum length of your WordPress content.

-- In your WordPress site, go to "Plugins", then "Add New" and install Content Checklist.
+- In your WordPress site, go to “Plugins”, then “Add New” and install the plugin.

-- Go to "PublishPress", then "Checklist" in your WordPress admin area.
+- Go to “Checklists” in your WordPress admin area.

 - Look for the “Number of words” field.
 Here you can choose a minimum and maximum word count:

-After you save the Content Checklist settings, go to write a post.
-When writing a post, you'll see a “Checklist” box that tells you whether you’ve hit your target word count:
+After you save the Checklists settings, go to write a post.
+When writing a post, you’ll see a “Checklist” box that tells you whether you’ve hit your target word count:

 In the "Checklist" settings screen there was a “Prevent publishing” option.
 If you do not change this, when you try to publish the post without hitting your goal, you’ll see this message below: